Fork me on GitHub

 There we go!
 We simply take the 10 last posts and pass them to renderAtom, with our configuration and a Context.

-It’s a bit of a problem that we don’t have a description for our posts, and the Atom/RSS feed renderer requires this.
+It’s a bit of a problem that we don’t have a description for our posts, and the Atom/RSS/JSON feed renderer requires this.
 One option is to add a description: Foo header to our all posts.
 However, the description is the body text as it appears in most RSS readers, so we would prefer to include the entire content of the posts here.

 Snapshots